Jpwaters09/CPP-Projects/Computer Quiz/README.md

 ### Run using the executable file:
 1. Download the executable file here: [Computer Quiz.exe](Computer%20Quiz.exe).
-2. Double click on the Computer Quiz.exe file to run the program.
+2. Double click on the 'Computer Quiz.exe' file to run the program.

 ### Compile yourself:
 1. Open Visual Studio.